 Make the Yellow Cake

-- Preheat the oven to 350°F. Prepare three 6-inch cake pans or two 9-inch cake pans by spraying the sides with a cooking spray (Baker's Joy is my favorite) and a wax paper circle fitted to the bottom of the pan.
-Alternatively, you can grease and lightly flour the pans.
+- Preheat the oven to 350°F (177°C) and prepare three 6-inch or two 8-inch cake pans by spraying the sides with baking spray and fitting a parchment paper circle to the bottom of each pan.

-- With the mixer on low speed, add in the dry ingredients and mix until just combined.
-Add the milk slowly and mix until just incorporated.
+- Turn the mixer off and add the dry ingredients all at once.
+Mix on low speed until the ingredients just start to combine, then add the milk in a steady stream and continue mixing until incorporated, about 30 seconds.
 Scrape down the sides and bottom of the bowl and give it a few stirs to make sure there are no lumps (without over-mixing).
 The batter will be slightly thick, but pourable.

-- Pour batter evenly into prepared cake pans (no more than 2/3 of the way full) and bake for 30-35 minutes.
-They're done when they spring back to the touch and a toothpick inserted into the middle comes out clean.
+- Pour the batter evenly into the prepared cake pans and bake for 28-32 minutes, until a toothpick inserted comes out clean or with just a few moist crumbs.
 Let the cakes cool in the pan for five minutes before turning them out onto a wire rack for an additional few hours of cooling.
 Make sure they're entirely room temperature before applying any frosting.

 Make the Chocolate Buttercream

-- In a stand mixer fitted with a paddle attachment, whip butter on medium speed until creamy and light in color, about four minutes.
-Scrape down the bowl and paddle and turn the mixer to low, then add powdered sugar, cocoa powder, milk, salt, and vanilla extract.
-Increase the speed to medium and beat for two full minutes.
+- In a stand mixer fitted with a paddle attachment, whip butter on high speed until creamy and light in color, about 5 minutes.
+Scrape down the bowl and paddle and add half of the powdered sugar, half of the cocoa powder, and half of the milk.
+Mix on low speed until combined, then add the rest of the powdered sugar, the rest of the cocoa powder, the rest of the milk, the vanilla extract, and the salt.
+Continue mixing on low speed until combined and smooth, 1-2 minutes, scraping down the bowl and paddle as needed.

 Assembly